apache/kylin/website/_docs/install/kylin_aws_emr.md

 $KYLIN_HOME/bin/kylin.sh start
 ```

-You can also copy EMR's spark-defauts configuration to Kylin's spark for a better utilization of the cluster resources.
+You can also copy EMR's spark-defaults configuration to Kylin's spark for a better utilization of the cluster resources.